ckyle121/WorkDay-Scheduler/README.md

 # Work Day Scheduler
 ## Purpose
 A simple calendar application that allows users to save events for each hour of the work day.
 It's purpose is to allow useres to organize their workday more efficiently.
+Each hour changes color based on its alignance with the current time.
 It runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Webpage: https://ckyle121.github.io/WorkDay-Scheduler/